-If you want to start and run a Washington limited liability company (LLC), you'll need to prepare and file various documents with the state.
+If you want to start and operate a Washington limited liability company (LLC), you'll need to prepare and file various documents with the state.
+You'll need to file an annual report and pay business taxes applicable to your LLC.
 This article covers the most important ongoing reporting and state tax filing requirements for Washington LLCs.

-Washington is one of only a very few states that does not have a personal income tax or a corporation income tax.
-Consequently, for most LLCs, including those that may have elected to be taxed as corporations, no state income taxes are due.
+No state income tax.
+Washington is one of only a very few states that doesn't have a personal income tax or a corporation income tax.
+Consequently, for most LLCs, including those that have elected to be taxed as corporations, no state income taxes are due.
 Moreover, because Washington also doesn't have a personal income tax, LLC members generally will owe no state tax on income they earn from a Washington LLC.

-However, Washington does have a so-called business and occupation (B&O) tax.
+Business and occupation (B&O) tax.
+While Washington doesn't have an income tax, it does impose a B&O tax.
 This tax applies to the gross receipts of most businesses, including LLCs.
 The B&O tax rate for a business is based on that business's classification.
-Examples of key classifications include: retailing, wholesaling, manufacturing, and service and other activities.
-The tax is paid to the Department of Revenue (DOR).
-For more information, including specific rates and classifications, check the DOR website.
+Examples of key classifications include retailing, wholesaling, manufacturing, and service and other activities.
+To pay this tax, you must register your business with the Department of Revenue (DOR).
+After you register, you'll file monthly or quarterly returns.
+For more information, including specific rates and classifications, see the business and occupation tax section of the DOR website.

-If your LLC will sell goods to customers in Washington, you will need to collect and pay sales tax.
-This means you'll have to register for this purpose with Department of Revenue.
-You can register online through Business Licensing Services or download a fillable Form BLS-700-028 (Business License Application).
-Then, on a periodic basis (for example monthly or quarterly), you'll have to file sales tax returns with the DOR.
+If your LLC will sell taxable goods and services to customers in Washington, you'll need to collect and pay sales tax.
+You can register with the DOR to pay this tax through My DOR or through the Business Licensing Wizard.
+On a periodic basis—either monthly, quarterly, or annually—you'll file sales tax returns (called a "consumer use tax return") with the DOR.

 In addition to state sales and use tax, you might be responsible for reporting and paying sales and use tax to your city or county.
 Make sure you check with your local taxing authorities for your reporting responsibilities.